alexzhangs/xsh/README.md

 xsh - this repository, in a narrow sense, is not a library itself.
 It's just a framework, in a broad sense xsh along with other repositories, such as `xsh-lib/core` as a whole, is a bash library with a framework.

 Why started this?

-It is the only way I can write nice shellcode for many different purposes so quickly, in the meanwhile, keep them well-organized as they grow, and be able to reuse them at the time they are needed again.
+It is the only way I can write comfortable shellcode quickly for different purpose, and keep them well-organized as they grow, and be able to be reused at the time they are needed again.

 ![xsh usage](/assets/images/xsh-usage.png)